sandeep4055/mlops_specalization/Data_lifecycle_in_production/README.md

 - It's also a good idea to try out different frameworks and see which one works best for your team.
 Many frameworks offer free trials or open-source versions that you can use to test their features and functionality.

 - Finally, you should also consider the long-term viability of the framework.
-You want a framework that is actively maintained and has a roadmap for future development.
+You want a framework that is actively maintained and has a road-map for future development.
 Frameworks with large and active communities, such as Airflow and Kubeflow, are more likely to have long-term viability and continued development.
 In conclusion, choosing the right pipeline orchestration framework for your MLOps workflow requires careful consideration of several aspects, including scalability, community support, ease of use, integration with cloud platforms, and specific features.
 By evaluating each framework based on your specific needs and testing them out, you can find the right framework for your team and ensure the long-term success of your MLOps workflow.

 # TFX in MLOps